Dqy719/dqy719.github.io/_portfolio/peoplelens-outreach-automation.md

 There is also a piece of residue I want to be honest about, because it is still visible in the code in section 4. `decide_cta_tier` still accepts `has_replied` as a parameter and still contains a branch returning `"soft"` for non-repliers.
 After the refactor, that branch is unreachable: `main()` only calls the function when `has_replied` is already Y, so `replied` is always True inside it, and the soft tier survives in `CTA_EXAMPLES` without ever being selected.
 It is dead code, a fossil of the two-path design, and I did not clean it up before the internship ended.
 I noticed it while writing this description rather than while writing the code, which is the honest version of the lesson: the refactor was never finished, only made to work.

-## 7. Smaller Failures, and the Problem That Was Not Technical
+## 8. Smaller Failures, and the Problem That Was Not Technical
 The hardest problem, though, was not technical at all.

 The drafts were judged underwhelming, and the initial read from leadership was that the agent's architecture was wrong.
 This is the moment where it would have been easy to start rebuilding.
 Instead I went back through the outputs and lined each one up against the input it had been given.
 The pattern was immediate: the personalization field was almost always filled with the weakest available angle, usually a job title or a career transition, because the teammate filling it in had never been given a priority order for what makes a good hook.
 The architecture was doing exactly what it was designed to do with the input it was handed.

-I documented the diagnosis, proposed a personalization priority hierarchy that ranked personal interests first and job title last, and later built a separate scoring agent to raise input quality at the source.
+I documented the diagnosis, proposed a personalization priority hierarchy that ranked personal interests first and job title last, and later stood up a lightweight scoring assistant, implemented as a Custom GPT with an internal rubric document rather than as code, to raise input quality at the source.
+The Custom GPT and its rubric live outside this repository and are not part of the sanitized code shared here.

 That episode taught me the thing I most want to keep from this internship.
 In a system that deliberately splits work between a human and a model, output quality is bounded by whichever side is weaker, and when the output disappoints, everyone's instinct is to blame the model.
 Being able to show where the loss actually occurred, with evidence rather than assertion, turned out to be more valuable than any code I wrote that month.
 I also learned that I had not explained the augmented authoring design well enough in the first place.
 If the stakeholder had understood from the start that personalization was human-selected by design, the input quality problem would have been visible to everyone, not just to me.